nitrogen-lang/nitrogen/docs/language.md

 ### Class Inheritance

-Classes can inherit methods and fields from another class using the inheritance operator `class basename ^ parent { }`.
+Classes can inherit methods and fields from another class using the inheritance operator `^`.
 Classes may have only one parent.
 Calling the parent init method can be done by calling `parent()`.
 In methods, the variable `parent` is bound to the parent class if one is available.
 If a class doesn't have a parent, `parent` is not defined.
 Parent methods can be retrieved like so: `parent.overridenMethod()`.
 If a method isn't redefined in a child